MRU-CSIS-1501-201704-001/general-design-marking/README.md

 # General Design Guidelines

-Further explanation for the design portion of your marks.
+- [ ] read the assignment instructions (including notes) carefully; ignoring instructions is a Bad Idea

-Every major issue I find bumps your design mark down by 1.
-(5 to a 4, 3 to a 2, etc.)
+- [ ] you should deliver the software you were asked to deliver - don't add extra features that aren't asked for

-Every 3 minor issues is worth 1 major issue.
+- [ ] choose your constant and variable names carefully - they should be easy to understand, descriptive, and never lie

-## Major Issues
+- [ ] put all your constant declarations at the very top of your code (right after the run())

-- [ ] you have 5 or more confusingly-named variables and/or constants
+- [ ] whenever possible, declare variables at first use
-- [ ] you don’t provide comments for things that are not obvious from the code itself
+- [ ] choose variable types that fit their purpose
-- [ ] your variable and/or constant names aren’t expressive
+- [ ] replace magic numbers that have **meaning** with well-named constants; if you can't find a good name, it's probably not a magic number you need to replace!

-- [ ] you disregard explicit instructions on the assignment
+- [ ] you should briefly document things that aren't obvious and/or that come from external sources (a brief note and a URL is fine)
-- [ ] you use unreasonable variable types
+- [ ] you don't need to comment code that already speaks for itself

-- [ ] you don’t declare your variables when you actually use them, but instead do them all “at the top of the code” and then assign values later
+- [ ] strive for the ideal of "clean code":
-- [ ] you don't declare your constants at the top
+   - "Clean code is simple and direct.
+Clean code reads like well-written prose."
+[Grady Booch]
-- [ ] you include code that does nothing useful and/or indicates a lack of knowledge
+   - "You know you are working with clean code when [it]... turns out to be pretty much what you expected."
+[Ward Cunningham]
-- [ ] you **dare** to use (x == true) or (x == false) in your conditions
+- [ ] all else being equal, it is better to be expressive than clever

-## Minor Issues
+- [ ] remove code that doesn't do anything

-- [ ] you have 2 to 4 confusingly-named variables and/or constants
+- [ ] keep an eye out for duplicate code; remove it whenever possible (and if removing it doesn't hurt readability)

-- [ ] you provide **truly** unnecessary comments
+- [ ] keep your inputs, outputs, and calculations separate

-- [ ] you don’t use whitespace to separate your code into related “chunks”
+- [ ] use whitespace to improve readability, both within statments and between statements
-- [ ] you don’t use whitespace in your expressions to space out operators, variable names, etc
+- [ ] don't use (x == true) or (x == false) in your code
-- [ ] you use inconsistent bracing styles
+- [ ] be consistent: don't mix bracing styles, indentation, incrementation methods, etc.

-- [ ] your prompts don’t have a space after them or move the cursor to the next line
+- [ ] create prompts that are easy to understand by the end user